-(a) The pool operator shall operate pumps, filters, disinfectant and chemical feeders, flow indicators, gauges, recirculation systems, disinfection systems, and all related parts of the pool-water purificationtreatment system shall be kept in operation whenever at all times whenever the public pool is available for use, and at such additional times and periods as may be necessary to maintain the clean pool water, and clear pool water, in the pool in a clear and the disinfection ed conditionstandards required in section 65529.
+(a) The pool operator shall operate pumps, filters, disinfectant and chemical feeders, flow indicators, gauges, recirculation systems, disinfection systems, and all related-parts of the pool-water purificationtreatment system shall be kept in operation-whenever the public pool is available for use, and at such additional times and periods as may be necessary to maintain theclean pool water, clear pool water, in the pool in a clear and the disinfection ed conditionstandards required in section 65529.

-(b) The variation in flow rateduring a filtration cycle of an operating recirculation system shall be such as to not to reduce the flow below 65-75 percent of the rate required in Ssection 2-9032 of 3124B, Title 24, California AdministrativeBuilding Code.
+(b) The variation in flow rateduring a filtration cycle of an operating recirculation system shall be such as to not to reduce the flow below 6575 percent of the rate required in Section 2-9032 of 3124B.
+Title 24, California Administrative Code of Regulations.

 Note: Authority cited: Sections 208116050 and 24102131200, Health and Safety Code.
 Reference: Sections 24101.3116040, 116043 and 24102116050, Health and Safety Code.
+Amend Section 65527 to read as follows: